GazeVLM: A Vision-Language Model for Multi-Task Gaze Understanding: Abstract

 \section{Abstract}

-Gaze understanding unifies the detection of people, their gaze targets, and objects of interest into a single framework, offering critical insight into visual attention and intent estimation.
-Although prior research has modelled gaze cues in visual scenes, a unified system is still needed for gaze understanding using both visual and language prompts.
+Gaze understanding unifies the detection of people, their gaze targets, and objects of interest into a single framework, offering critical insights into visual attention and intent estimation.
+Prior methods have modelled gaze cues in visual scenes, but a unified system is still needed for gaze understanding using both visual and language prompts.
 This paper introduces GazeVLM, a novel Vision-Language Model (VLM) for multi-task gaze understanding in images, addressing person detection, gaze target detection, and gaze object identification.
-While other transformer-based methods exist for gaze analysis, GazeVLM represents, to our knowledge, the first application of a VLM to these combined tasks, allowing for selective execution of each task.
-Through the integration of visual (RGB and depth) and textual modalities, our ablation study on visual input combinations revealed that a fusion of RGB images with HHA-encoded depth maps, guided by text prompts, yields superior performance.
+Unlike other transformer-based methods, GazeVLM represents the first application of a VLM to these combined tasks, allowing for selective execution of each task.
+Our ablation study on visual input combinations reveals that a fusion of RGB images with HHA-encoded depth maps, guided by text prompts, yields superior performance.
 We also introduce an object-level gaze detection metric for gaze object identification ($AP_{ob}$).
-Through experiments, GazeVLM demonstrates significant improvements, notably achieving state-of-the-art evaluation scores on GazeFollow and VideoAttentionTarget datasets.
+Through experiments, GazeVLM demonstrates significant improvements, achieving state-of-the-art evaluation scores on GazeFollow and VideoAttentionTarget datasets.